Software Engineer or Developer

 3. Testing

-What is a Testing?
-Software testing is evaluating and verifying that a software product or application does what it is supposed to do.
-The benefits of testing include preventing bugs, reducing development costs and improving performance.
+What is Testing?
+Software testing evaluates and verifies that a software product or application does what it should.
+The benefits of testing include preventing bugs, reducing development costs, and improving performance.

 4. System design and architecture